Thomas F. Hogan: Federal judicial service

 Hogan was nominated by President Ronald Reagan on August 10, 1982, to a seat on the United States District Court for the District of Columbia vacated by Judge William B. Bryant.
 He was confirmed by the United States Senate on August 20, 1982, and received commission on August 20, 1982.
 He served as chief judge from June 19, 2001 to May 1, 2008.
 He assumed senior status on May 1, 2008.
 He served from 2009 to 2016 on the United States Foreign Intelligence Surveillance Court and served as Presiding Judge of that court from 2014 to 2016.

 Notable cases

+In 1986, Judge Hogan decided that the blind have a Constitutional right to have Playboy magazine provided to them in braille for free at the expense of the federal Government.